Firstly, don’t put it off.

-Cheapest option is to camp – And also has the advantage that you’re a part of the landscape for the whole experience.
+Cheapest option is to camp – And there is something magical being encompassed by the landscape for the whole experience.

 Current luggage allowances on planes mean its worth the cost of an additional piece of baggage ($30 on Qantas) to pack a small 2 man tent, 2 self inflating mattresses, 2 sleeping bags and pop in a couple of melamine bowls for morning muesli, basic cutlery and a small knife for making a sandwich for lunch – Pillows can be carried on!